 Bernard Arnault

 What does this mean for Vuitton?
 It validates their enormous role in the luxury goods industry.
-According tglobal research agency Millward Brown’s 2011 Brand Report, Vuitton topped the list in the luxury category, with a value of $24.312 billion (up 23 percent from last year).
+According to global research agency Millward Brown’s 2011 Brand Report, Vuitton topped the list in the luxury category, with a value of $24.312 billion (up 23 percent from last year).
 Vuitton placed at No. 26 on the top 100 list of 2011 Most Valuable Brands.

 Vuitton uses disintermediation strategy to distribute their products.
 They sell on their website, their stand alone boutiques, and because of relationship commitment- directly to departments stores like Neiman Marcus, Saks Fifth Avenue and Bloomingdales.
 The prices remain the same in all three avenues of retail.
 Consumers know what price points to expect, therefore, they can buy confidently from any of the avenues listed.